granth/titleize/README.txt

-= Title Case
+= Titleize

 * http://rubyforge.org/projects/titleize/

 == DESCRIPTION:

-Adds String#titlecase for creating properly capitalized titles.
+Adds String#titleize for creating properly capitalized titles.
-It can be called as Titlecase.titlecase or "a string".titlecase.
+It can be called as Titleize.titleize or "a string".titleize.
+It is also aliased as titlecase.

 The list of "small words" which are not capped comes from the New York Times Manual of Style, plus 'vs' and 'v'.

-If loaded in a Rails environment, it modifies Inflector.titlecase.
+If loaded in a Rails environment, it modifies Inflector.titleize.

 Based on TitleCase.pl by John Gruber. http://daringfireball.net/2008/05/title_case

 == SYNOPSIS:

-  "a lovely and talented title".titlecase # => "A Lovely and Talented Title"
+  "a lovely and talented title".titleize # => "A Lovely and Talented Title"

 == INSTALL: